indigo-iam/escape-docs/README.md

 IAM documentation is available [here][iam-docs].

-Clients applications can be registered following this [instructions][client-registration].
+Client applications can be registered following these [instructions][client-registration].

 VOMS support is enabled.
 To link an X.509 certificate to an existing IAM escape